EmumbaOrg/docs-retail-solution-accelerator/docs/01-Introduction/01-App-Scenario.md

 # 1.1 The App Scenario

-## Personalizing E-Commerce with GenAI and Multi-Agent Systems
+## Personalizing e-commerce with GenAI and Multi-Agent

 In the e-commerce space, delivering a personalized shopping experience has become essential to retaining users and increasing conversion.
 However, most personalization systems are rule-based or rely on shallow behavioral tracking.
 These approaches struggle to adapt in real-time to user preferences and product attributes derived from unstructured data such as reviews.